-English mezzo-soprano Rebecca de Pont Davies made her Royal Opera debut as Old Sister 2 (Babette's Feast) in the Linbury Studio Theatre, and has since sung Schwertleite (Die Walküre) and Second Esquire (Parsifal) on the main stage.
-In 2011 she created the role of Aunt Kaye (Anna Nicole) in the opera's world premiere, and returns to sing the role for The Royal Opera in the 2014/15 Season.
+English mezzo-soprano Rebecca de Pont Davies made her Royal Opera debut as Old Sister 2 (Babette's Feast) in the Linbury Studio Theatre, and has since sung Schwertleite (Die Walküre) and Second Esquire (Parsifal) on the main stage for The Royal Opera.
+In 2011 she created the role of Aunt Kaye (Anna Nicole, world premiere), and returns to sing the role for The Royal Opera in the 2014/15 Season.

-On the concert platform, Davies’s performances include Weir’s Consolations of Scholarship with Lontano, De Falla’s El Amor Brujo and Siete canciones populares españolos with the Symphony Nova Scotia and further performances with London Sinfonietta, the BBC Symphony Orchestra and the Philharmonia.
+Davies’s performances in concert include Weir’s Consolations of Scholarship with Lontano, De Falla’s El Amor Brujo and Siete canciones populares españolos with the Symphony Nova Scotia and further performances with London Sinfonietta, the BBC Symphony Orchestra and the Philharmonia.